hanh-nguyen/flightstatus/README.md

 ### The performance metrics

-I wanted to predict flight cancelation and delays (more than 15 minutes).
+I wanted to predict flight cancelations and delays (more than 15 minutes).
 Three factors were taken into consideration:
 - This is a classification problem and we are intesterested in probabilities.
 When considering two or more flight options, knowing the ranking will allow us to pick the option with the highest likelihood of being on-time.
 - The dataset is slightly imbalanced (35% of the data are of the positive class).
 - The false negative results are more important than the false positive results--it is more costly to predict a delayed or cancelled flight incorrectly compared to predicting an on-time flight incorrectly.